 The CCTU Scoring System aims to indicate which moments are more relevant to be tested.
-The time resolution for the scoring system is fixed per Capacity Contracting Time Unit (CCTU).
-A CCTU resolution allows capturing fluctuation and change of behaviour within a day and is directly linked to the obligation of the BSP.
+The time resolution for the scoring system is fixed per CCTU.
+A CCTU resolution allows for capturing fluctuation and change of behaviour within a day and is directly linked to the obligation of the BSP.